 Emergence: Workplace Health Management from Complexity to Order

-Post #4 of 5 in this series:
+Post #4 in this series:

 Growth of the workplace health management initiative.
 There is no question in my mind we have been remarkedly successful over these past 40-years, all in the name of understanding and impacting the complexity of health.
 Wellness, Medicine, Lifestyle Medicine, and other applied health professions face the same complex problem, human health.
 We have come a long way in unwinding some of the complexity of health by discovering simple relationships between a few of the variables and some small percentage of the main effects of the interventions.
 However, wellness now seems stuck in rediscovering what we already knew.

 Complexity means outcomes are not direct or simplistic input-output problems.
 Even if we control for all that we know about health there are relationships we do not know now.
 Our 40 years of experience reinforces a well-known principle: The more we know the more we know we do not know.
 However, in many areas we now seem to be stuck in rediscovering what we already knew.
 We acknowledge this and accept it: in the meantime, we celebrate what we know and need to move on to what we do not know.